dujanhung/evtsbx-api-doc/lua/es_GUI.md

 change button text.

 >[!IMPORTANT]
->long text is <i>technically</i> possible. however, it would make the text smaller, and harm readability.
+>long text is <i>technically</i> possible. however, it would make the text smaller, which would harm readability.

 ___